-Our mission, as defined in our charter, is to:
+Our mission, as defined in our charter, is:

-- Provide stability in the secondary market for residential mortgages; - Respond appropriately to the private capital market; - Provide ongoing assistance to the secondary market for residential mortgages (including activities relating to mortgages for low- and moderate-income families, involving a reasonable economic return that may be less than the return earned on other activities); and - Promote access to mortgage credit throughout the U.S. (including central cities, rural areas and other underserved areas).
+- To provide stability in the secondary market for residential mortgages; - To respond appropriately to the private capital market; - To provide ongoing assistance to the secondary market for residential mortgages (including activities relating to mortgages for low- and moderate-income families, involving a reasonable economic return that may be less than the return earned on other activities); and - To promote access to mortgage credit throughout the U.S. (including central cities, rural areas and other underserved areas).